BillyTheSquid21/wimp/README.md

 Ninja (Preferred):

-Prerequisite: Ensure you have gcc c compiler and ninja installed and set to path, cd to root directory of project
+Prerequisite: Ensure you have gcc c compiler and ninja installed and set to path, cd to root directory of project.
+Ensure if compiling in debug mode to pass -D _DEBUG to the compiler

 1. mkdir build && cd build
 2. cmake .. -DCMAKE_CXX_COMPILER=gcc -G "Ninja"